By Rick Steves

 When to Go

-The "tourist season" runs roughly from May through September, though in mountainous areas, it doesn’t start until sometime in June.
-Summer (July–Aug) has its advantages: the best weather, snow-free alpine trails, very long days (light until after 21:00), and the busiest schedule of tourist fun.
+The summer "tourist season" runs roughly from May through September, though in mountainous areas, it doesn’t start until sometime in June.
+High summer (July–Aug) has its advantages: the best weather, snow-free alpine trails, very long days (light until after 21:00), and the busiest schedule of tourist fun.
 In late May, June, September, and early October, travelers enjoy fewer crowds, mild weather, and the ability to grab a room almost whenever and wherever they like.

 During the Zwischenzeit ("between time" — that is, between summer and ski seasons, roughly April, early May, late Oct, and Nov), the cities are pleasantly uncrowded, but mountain resort towns such as Zermatt and Mürren are completely dead (most hotels and restaurants are closed, and the weather is iffy).

 During ski season (Dec–March), mountain resorts are crowded and expensive, while cities are quieter (some accommodations and sights are either closed or run on a limited schedule).
 The weather can be cold and dreary, and nighttime will draw the shades on your sightseeing before dinner.
-But Christmastime traditions (such as colorful markets and special holiday foods) can warm up your trip at a chilly time of year.
+But Christmastime traditions (such as colorful markets and special holiday foods) can warm up your trip at this chilly time of year.

 Pack warm clothing for the Alps, no matter when you go — the weather can change suddenly.